Skip to main content

 Of course, if you don’t have a Claddagh heirloom in the family then there are a number of jewellers and brands who sell modern and traditional takes on the ancestral Irish ring.

-Irish grooms were traditionally thought to get cold feet on their wedding day so when the bride arrived at the church the wedding guests would lock the happy couple in the church so the groom had no chance to escape (eek!).
+This is a fun Irish wedding tradition for the groom.
+Irish grooms were traditionally known to get cold feet on their wedding day so when the bride arrived at the church the wedding guests would lock the happy couple in the church so the groom had no chance to escape (eek!).

 Cold feet on the wedding day are not unusual - getting married is a huge commitment!
 Whilst we’re not recommending that anyone be locked in with no escape - this could be quite a funny Irish wedding tradition to incorporate into your wedding ceremony.
 You could make a big thing about the door being locked and ‘throwing away the key’ so no one can change their mind.
 This old tradition could be a great way to get your guests laughing.